 - Driving Mistakes

 Whatever prompted the officer to pull you over in the first place can contribute towards the overall evidence against your case as well.
-If the officer noticed things like reckless driving, weaving, running a red light, breaking erratically, this can be used against you.
+If the officer noticed things like reckless driving, weaving, running a red light, braking erratically, this can be used against you.

 - Incriminating Statements